Custom Attributes

 In this article, you will know about custom attributes and its applications.

-Zinrelo provides multiple personalization components in its platform to enable businesses to tailor the program to individual customer needs.
-One of the key personalization components is the ‘Personalization Rules’.
+Zinrelo has all the built-in personalization components like member and transaction attributes to define a unique experience for members.
+These attributes can be used in "Personalization Rules" to enable businesses to tailor the program to individual customer needs.
 The Rule Engine allows you to set up personalization rules based on member or transaction attributes.
 You can award bonus points or set up exclusion rules based on the member attributes or the transaction attributes.
 Click here to know about personalization rules.

-The following section explains the types of custom attributes you can set up.
+The following section explains the types of custom attributes you can create for Loyalty Programs.
 If you are looking for ideas to use custom attributes, you can jump to the Use Cases.

-To create custom attributes for your store, write to your account manager at support.zinrelo.com.
+To create custom attributes for your store, write to your account manager at [email protected].

 Custom Member Attributes